ivanatias/trythis/README.md

 ## Usage

-You only need to pass a task as argument (it can be a promise or a function that might throw), and optionally, a custom error formatter to model the returned errors to the shape you want.
+You only need to pass a task as argument (it can be a promise or a function that might throw), and optionally, a custom error formatter to model the returned error to the shape you want.

 In case of passing a promise, `tryThis` will return a promise that resolves with a tuple that contains the resolved value of the task and an error.
-If the task resolves, the result will be the resolved value of the task and the error will be `null`.
+If the task resolves, the result will be the resolved value of that task and the error will be `null`.
 If the task rejects for any reason, the result will be `null`, and `error !== null`.

 By default, if a task fails, and no error formatter is provided, the error will be an `Error` object.